Jean Baptiste Moussier: Slave trader

 In the 1810s, Moussier looked to diversify his trading activities through the coastwise slave trade, which more insulated from price volatility as compared to other goods.
 New Orleans throughout the 1800s was one of the biggest markets for the domestic slave trade in the United States.
 He first travelled to Maryland and Virginia to purchase slaves to send south as an individual.
-A ambitious entrepreneur, he financed his own journeys, managed his own financing and understood the needs of his customers well, allowing him to take strategic risks.
+An ambitious entrepreneur, he financed his own journeys, managed his own financing and understood the needs of his customers well, allowing him to take strategic risks.
 He would later build connections with the Tabb family of Norfolk, Virginia, who were known primarily as traders of cotton and tobacco.
 The Tabbs would work as an agent for Moussier in the upper South, shipping enslaved people for him south as they moved Southern goods northward.

 Compared to other slave traders operating from the Chesapeake (such as Austin Woolfolk), Moussier was distinguished for his knowledge of the business environment of New Orleans and his deep network of Creole customers.
 Among Moussier's customers whom he sold slaves was Francis Xavier Martin, the former Louisiana attorney general.